 So many other travelers we’d met and folks on our Facebook page had been raving about this Aussie holiday town but my first impression was, what’s all the fuss?

-We’d just checked into the Bayview Caravan Park across the road from Bill’s Bay, the main beach right in town, and once we’d set up the camper took a stroll along the main street and then set foot on the beach.
+We’d just checked into our Coral Bay Accommodation, the Bayview Caravan Park across the road from Bill’s Bay, the main beach right in town, and once we’d set up the camper took a stroll along the main street and then set foot on the beach.

 It doesn’t take long to walk around Coral Bay, there’s only a handful of shops most of which could do with a little TLC, and then the beach wasn’t that exciting either – although in Coral Bay’s defense the sky was grey and overcast, the wind had picked up, and our eyes were tired after setting up camp after the three hour drive down from Exmouth.